Golf: PGA Tour – Sony Open in Hawaii

 Kevin Kisner has finished in the top 5 at this event previously and after a solid 2022 he will be looking to get off to a flying start in 2023 in favourable conditions.

 Getting off to a flyer in the Hawaiian sun could be essential this week and there are plenty of big names that will be hoping to do just that:-

-Despite fading out of contention on the final day last weekend, Brendon Todd found some form at the Sentry Tournament of Champions and he could carry that across Hawaii this week.
+Brendon Todd found some form at the back end of 2022 and with his accurate iron game, he could carry that across from the outset in Hawaii this week.

 Top 10 Finish

-With so many quality players assembled here in Hawaii, getting into the winning enclosure could be tough but there are plenty of candidates to finish in the top ten come Sunday:-
+With so many quality players assembled here in Hawaii, getting into the winning enclosure could be tough but there are plenty of candidates to finish in the top five come Sunday afternoon:-